drweissbrot-archive/csgo-stats/README.md

 This is a match history plattform for Counter-Strike: Global Offensive.
 Essentially, it shows a scoreboard and some more detailed info about CS:GO matches, as well as some performance metrics for players and teams.

-All data is provided by CS:GO demos (using [drweissbrot/csgo-demo-parser](https://github.com/drweissbrot/csgo-demo-parser)).
+All data is provided by CS:GO demos.
 These have to be imported by the site maintainer; there's no uploading demos or anything.

 I've built this primarily for my friends and myself, so don't expect any customizability or anything.

 You can find my instance of this project on https://csgo.drweissbrot.net.

 ## Setup
-None of this will work too well without [drweissbrot/csgo-demo-parser](https://github.com/drweissbrot/csgo-demo-parser), so you should clone that and install its dependencies via Yarn.

 Clone, `cd` into the directory, `composer install`, and copy `.env.example` to `.env`.
-Also run `php artisan key:generate` to generate an app key.
+Then run `php artisan key:generate` to generate an app key.
+The actual demo parsing is done by a JavaScript script, so install the dependencies via Yarn, `yarn --prod` (or without the `--prod` if you prefer).

 ### Config
-Then, add to `.env` the paths to the demo storage directory (`DEMOS_ROOT`), the paths to the import folder (`DEMO_INTAKE`), and the path to the demo parser `app.js` (`DEMO_PARSER`).
+Into the `.env` file, add the paths to the demo storage directory (`DEMOS_ROOT`), and to the import folder (`DEMO_INTAKE`).
 You will also want to add your Steam API Key (from https://steamcommunity.com/dev/apikey).

 You will also need to provide a database connection (cf. https://laravel.com/docs/database).